Ahmed Hassan al-Bakr: Early life and career

 Al-Bakr was born 1 July 1914 in Tikrit, Ottoman Iraq.
-He belonged to the Abu Bakr clan of the al-Bejat branch of the Nasir tribe.
+He belonged to the Abu Bakr clan of the al-Bejat branch of the Al-Bu Nasir tribe.
 His father Hassan Bakr Omar died in 1938.
 That same year he entered the Iraqi Military Academy after spending six years as a primary-school teacher.
 During his early military career, he took part in the Rashid Ali al-Gaylani's failed revolt against the British in 1941, and was imprisoned and expelled from the army.
 After 15 years of trying to rehabilitate himself al-Bakr was reinstated in the Iraqi Army in 1956, the same year he became a member of the Arab Socialist Ba'ath Party's Iraqi branch.
 In 1957, he was promoted to brigadier.
 Around this time al-Bakr got into contact with the Free Officers and Civilians Movement.
 He helped bring down the Hashemite Monarchy and bring Abd al-Karim Qasim to power during the 14 July Revolution.
 He had a short stint in the public limelight during Qasim's rule, and withdrew Iraq from the Baghdad Pact and was a key player in improving Iraq's bilateral relations with the Soviet Union.
 In 1959, a year following the coup, al-Bakr was again forced to retire from the military under allegations that he led an anti-government rebellion in Mosul by officers who favoured closer ties with the United Arab Republic.
 During this period he became a member of the Ba'ath Party.
 Even so, al-Bakr retained his prominence within the Arab Socialist Ba'ath Party's Iraqi branch.

 In the late 1950s, when Saddam became a member of the Ba'ath Party, the two established a bond.
 Their future close relationship became possible because of Saddam's uncle, Khairallah Talfah.
 At the very beginning, Saddam was only a Ba'ath Party member, not a party activist.

 Because of Qasim's government's repressive policy towards the opposition, Ali Salih al-Sa'di, Secretary (leader) of the Arab Socialist Ba'ath Party's Iraqi branch, reorganised the party's rank and file, and on 24 December 1962 launched a nationwide protest against Qasim's government.
 The government's treatment of dissent did not soften and by 1963 several leading Iraqi Ba'athists had travelled to Beirut to plan a coup against Qasim.
 The plan was simple: to build a support network in the military.
 A Military Bureau was established to set these plans in motion.
 Al-Bakr was elected its chairman.
 The bureau managed to recruit increasing numbers of officers, most often through personal attachments to certain people; for instance, some officers attached themselves to the bureau because of their relationship with al-Bakr.
 Al-Bakr led the February 1963 Iraqi coup d'état, later called the Ramadan Revolution, and overthrew Qasim's government.